Humberside Fire Authority was formed on 1 April 1996 following The Humberside Fire Services Combination Order 1995 being passed by Parliament.

 The register of interests is a document that allows anyone to view details of any interests that could potentially result in a conflict of interest in a councillor's duties.

-Councillors are obliged, by law, to keep their register entry up-to-date and to inform the council's monitoring officer of any changes within 28 days.
+Councillors are obliged, by law, to keep their register entry up-to-date and to inform the Monitoring Officer of any changes within 28 days.

 Complaints about members